-1 Floor element: Element, executed over a minimum of 2 bars in one row.
+&lt;sup>1 Floor element: Element, executed over a minimum of 2 bars in one row.
 Moving on the floor for a minimum of 2 bars while at least one body part besides or instead of the foot/feet are constantly in touch with the floor (i. e. both hands + both feet, right hand + right foot, bottom + hand/s etc.)

-2 Jumping section: Element, executed over a minimum of 2 bars in one row.
-For one jump one must release both feet from the floor.
-A section requires multiple jumps.
+&lt;sup>2 Jumping: Element, where one must release both feet from the floor.
+More jumps are voluntary